 Why it’s possible

 We can do it.
 For real.

-To meet our climate goals – from 2030 to 2050 – we have to phase out gas cars starting in 2030.
-A phaseout of the sale of new gasoline-powered cars starting in 2030 doesn’t mean we will get rid of gas-powered cars overnight.
-A 2030 phaseout would be the beginning of a multi-decade transition that will give states time to create an equitable plan for drivers of all incomes and workers in auto industry, as well as a plan to increase charging access, lower upfront costs of clean cars, and decrease dependence on personal vehicles overall.
+To meet our climate goals we must phase out gas cars by 2035.
+A phaseout of the sale of new gasoline-powered cars starting in 2035 doesn’t mean we will get rid of gas-powered cars overnight.
+A 2035 phaseout would be the beginning of a multi-decade transition that will give states time to create an equitable plan for drivers of all incomes and workers in the auto industry, as well as a plan to increase charging access, lower upfront costs of clean cars, and decrease dependence on personal vehicles overall.